frapanico/flap-tracker/README.md

 # FLAP – Flight Location and Proximity (v0.1.0-alpha)
-This is a lightweight Python script that connects to the [OpenSky Network](https://opensky-network.org/) API to display the nearest aircraft to a specific location (Rome, Italy by default).
+A lightweight Python script that connects to the [OpenSky Network](https://opensky-network.org/) API to display the nearest aircraft to a specific location (Rome, Italy by default).
 This script is designed to be used with SwiftBar to display real-time information in the Mac menu bar.
 However, it can also be run from the terminal if needed.

 ## Example output
 ```python